hydraulic-software/conveyor/guidebook/docs/configs/mac.md

 The script should sign the bundle located at the `$BUNDLE` directory **in-place**.
 Correctly signing a bundle can be tricky, please refer to [Apple's documentation on how to properly sign items in the bundle](https://developer.apple.com/forums/thread/701514).

 !!! important "Caching"
-    For speeding up deployment, the signed bundle produced by the given custom script is *cached* by Conveyor.
-The cache key will contain the configured command line, but changes to any script files called from it *will not be detected*.
-If you change your signing script file without making changes to the Conveyor config and re-run the "make" command, the previously cached version of the signed app may be reused and the modified script might not run.
+    For speed reasons Conveyor will cache the signed MSIX produced by the given custom script.
+The cache key contains both the configured command line and a fingerprint (hash) of the script itself.
+If you change the script or the command line, the signing operation will be rerun.
+    However if you change a *dependency* of your script then that won't be detected, as only the command itself is fingerprinted.
+In that case you will need to modify the command too e.g. by altering a version number in a header comment.

 #### `app.mac.sign.scripts.binary`